 Janet is graduate of the University of the Cumberlands with a doctorate in the Counselor Education and Supervision Program.
 Her research areas include the clinical use of EMDR, play therapy, and a treatment protocol for children with tic disorders.

 Janet received her master’s degree from Kansas State University in Human Development and Family Studies, with a specialization in adolescence and youth.
 She is a licensed professional clinical counselor in the Commonwealth of Kentucky.
 She has over twenty years of experience in mental health counseling with individuals, families and groups.
 She is a Registered Play Therapist -Supervisor (RPT-S) through the Association of Play Therapy (APT).
 She uses play therapy with children, 2 years old and older.
 She is a Certified Eye Movement Desensitization and Reprocessing (EMDR) clinician.
 EMDR can be used with children and adults for a variety of problems.
-Janet is a member of the EMDR International Association (EMDRIA) and American Society of Clinical Hypnosis (ASCH).
+Janet is a member of the EMDR International Association (EMDRIA) and American Society of Clinical Hypnosis (ASCH) and many other professional organizations.